-Microsoft Silverlight templates are the heart of Microsoft Expression Encoder functionality.
+Microsoft Silverlight templates are at the core of the integration between Silverlight and Microsoft Expression Encoder.
 They enable your encoded videos to take advantage of the visual and interactive richness of Silverlight technology.
 This makes Expression Encoder an ideal tool for creating projects that immerse viewers in the full Silverlight experience.

-To encode using templates, you select the template that you want to use in the Output panel.
+To encode using templates, you select the template that you want to use in the Templates panel.
+This panel appears by default in a Silverlight Project.
+In a Transcoding Project, you have to choose it from the Window menu.
 This template specifies a particular skin that will encase your video, and that can be one of any number of stylized designs that include playback elements.
 These elements greatly enhance the interactivity and feel of your video.
 After you have encoded a video using a template, the video opens in your browser for playback, where you can then preview it.

 The templates take full advantage of the Silverlight media offerings.
 This gives your video an interface that is both unique and functional.
 The elements that templates offer include the following:

 Play back DRM-encrypted content You can play back protected, smooth streaming content that has had Digital Rights Management (DRM) applied to it.

 Playback controls You can have specially designed and visually compelling playback elements that are far more graphically rich and attractive than the typical Windows Media Player controls.

 Thumbnails You can display thumbnails that represent chapters of your video.
 You do this by setting markers at specific times in your video, and then specifying that those markers appear as thumbnails that display the image that appears at the frame where you put the marker.
 On playback, the thumbnails are visible and aligned inside the video viewing area, where users can then click them to navigate your video.